Once the home of Marta & Christen Press: How Sweden’s Damallsvenskan became a NXGN hub

 Sjogran believes it’s “crucial” for Swedish players to go abroad, such is the benefit to their development and, as a result, the national team, but the Damallsvenskan still has a big part to play, with nine of the 22 players on Peter Gerhardsson’s Olympic roster for this summer playing their football at home.

-The demand for Swedish players is just another reason to be proud, with Barcelona, Chelsea, Juventus, Bayern Munich and more represented in that squad.
+The demand for Swedish players is just another reason to be proud, with Barcelona, Chelsea, Juventus, Bayen and more represented in that squad.

 Should they deliver another medal in Tokyo, a realistic aim with the quality on show, the Damallsvenskan will have more than played its role, helping to shape the career every single player involved.